Odasnac/odasnac.github.io/content/en/ai-at-work/index.md

 tags: [“AI", “book”, “libro”]
 ---

+**The _AI at Work_ section explores how artificial intelligence is reshaping creativity, communication, and careers.
+From smarter prompting to co-writing books, these guides show how to turn AI from a threat into your most powerful ally.**

+---

 ![Cover](/img/ai-at-work-paper.jpg)

 Everyone talks about ChatGPT and how it is going to change everything.
 There are thousands of YouTube videos explaining how ChatGPT can be used to generate content, software or do your homework.
 There are all sorts of clickbait posts alerting on how AI will leave you jobless and without future.